How does the CPU scheduling work on Standard Next Generation servers?

-Note: Performance Cloud Servers have specific virtual CPU allocations, as detailed on the Cloud Servers pricing page.
-The following information on CPU scheduling applies only to next-generation standard (non-Performance) Cloud Servers.
+Note: General Purpose Cloud Servers have specific virtual CPU allocations, as detailed on the Cloud Servers pricing page.
+The following information on CPU scheduling applies only to next-generation standard (i.e., not General Purpose) Cloud Servers.

-For Linux distributions, each standard (non-Performance) Cloud Server is assigned four virtual cores and the CPU cycles allocated to these cores are weighted based on the size of the Cloud Server.
+For Linux distributions, each Standard Cloud Server is assigned four virtual cores and the CPU cycles allocated to these cores are weighted based on the size of the Cloud Server.